 Methadone: This medication basically works the same as Buprenorphine, but is a little stronger.
 It is used in withdrawal symptom management.

 Naltrexone: This medication is also used in the treatment of alcoholism.
 It blocks receptors that recognize opioids, helping with cravings.
 It also prevents the effects of heroin if a relapse occurs.

 Suboxone: This useful medication is a combination of both Naltrexone and Buprenorphine, so it does what both of them do.
 It helps with withdrawing symptoms while also blocking opioid receptors in the brain to prevent relapse.

 Other Treatment Services for Heroin Addiction

-Fortunately, treatment for addiction is successful through help provided by The Florida House Experience.
+Fortunately, treatment for addiction is successful through help provided by FHE Health.
 We provide patients the opportunity for medical detox, inpatient and outpatient rehab, sober skill development, aftercare services, and much more.
 Our professionals are highly trained in the treatment process of heroin addiction to give our patients the highest chance of success in recovery.

-We work to come up with a medical, clinical, and psychiatric approach to each patients’ treatment here at The Florida House Experience.
+We work to come up with a medical, clinical, and psychiatric approach to each patients’ treatment here at FHE Health.
 We understand that each person’s addiction and experiences are different, which is why we come up with a specific and individualized treatment plan for each and every patient that walks through our doors.
 Even after treatment concludes, we provide options so that you don’t have to jump right back into your old lifestyle.
 Instead, you will be invited to live at our gender-specific sober living home environments that provide a supportive atmosphere that encourages your recovery success.
 Jumping right back into the swing of things with your old lifestyle can provide potential risks like past behaviors, namely drug abuse.
-The aftercare services at Florida House Experience make sure you are surrounded by the support and services that you and were provided to you throughout treatment.
+The aftercare services at FHE Health make sure you are surrounded by the support and services that you and were provided to you throughout treatment.